fpco/wai-middleware-auth/README.md

 ## wai-auth

-Along with middleware this package ships with an executbale `wai-auth`, which can function as a protected file server or a reverse proxy.
+Along with middleware this package ships with an executable `wai-auth`, which can function as a protected file server or a reverse proxy.
 Right from the box it supports OAuth2 authentication as well as it's custom implementations for Google and Github.